gabors-data-analysis/da-coding-rstats/lecture12_intro_to_regression/README.md

 # Lecture 12: Introduction to regression
 *Coding course to complete Data Analysis in R*

 This lecture introduces regressions via [hotels-vienna dataset](https://gabors-data-analysis.com/datasets/#hotels-vienna).
-It overviews simple binary means, binscatters, lowess nonparametric regression and introduces to simple linear regression techniques.
-The lecture illustrates the use of predicted values and regression residuals with linear regression.
+It overviews models based on simple binary means, binscatters, lowess nonparametric regression, and introduces simple linear regression techniques.
+The lecture illustrates the use of predicted values and regression residuals with linear regression, but as homework, the same exercise is repeated with a binscatter-based model.

 This lecture is based on [Chapter 07, A: *Finding a good deal among hotels with simple regression*](https://gabors-data-analysis.com/casestudies/#ch07a-finding-a-good-deal-among-hotels-with-simple-regression)